“Penn AC Gold changed my life… Go there to become a rower, to learn how to row and live well.” Ben Chuter, Penn AC Gold

 |*Start Date: Practice starts on June 14th but all athletes living in the housing on the University of Pennsylvania’s campus must arrive in Philadelphia on June 13th by 6:00 PM.|

 Penn AC Gold is a competitive and intensive summer rowing program for high school athletes that operates out of the historic Penn AC boathouse in Philadelphia, PA.
-We strive to educate and prepare athletes to handle all aspects of rowing necessary to compete at the highest levels of rowing within a college-like environment that emphasizes fun, hard work, teamwork, and personal responsibility.
+We strive to educate and prepare our athletes to handle all aspects of rowing necessary to compete at the highest levels of rowing within a college-like environment that emphasizes fun, hard work, teamwork, and personal responsibility.
 We are committed to providing a truly unique, summer camp experience focused on several key areas that will help develop rowers into high-performing athletes ready for the next challenge in their rowing careers.

 - Strength and Conditioning